What does homu do?

 homu.io was a free online service run by @barosl for the OSS community.
 It was based on the open source homu app, but it used a closed-source “frontend” for registering new repositories from the web.

-It doesn’t exist any more. @barosl hasn’t been active on GitHub for years, the homu.io domain was allowed to expire, and nobody else has the source code for the frontend.
-You can still run the OSS version of homu if you want, like Servo, Rust, and Bundler are doing.
+It doesn’t exist any more. @barosl hasn’t updated it for years, the homu.io domain was allowed to expire, and nobody else has the source code for the frontend.
+You can still run the OSS version of homu if you want, like Servo and Rust are doing.

-The Servo fork is considered the “canonical” version that you should use, since they’ve been adding new features and fixing bugs in homu.
-If you want to run your own instance, bundler has a guide for running it on Heroku, while Servo’s guide will work for running it on a VPS.
+The Rust fork is considered the “canonical” version that you should use, since they’ve been adding new features and fixing bugs in homu.
+If you want to run your own instance, Rust’s fork also has a Dockerfile, which they’re running on top of Amazon ECS and terraform.

 So what’s bors?